2023 Solar Incentives Guide for Enfield, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Reaching out to your local Enfield solar panel installation expert is the best way to learn more about how the ITC applies to your situation.
+Contacting your local Enfield solar panel installer is the best way to understand how the ITC could apply to you.

-More information about the new Inflation Reduction Act can be found here.
-Your local Enfield solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Enfield solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives